internetdrew/internetdrew/README.md

 ### 🌱 Current Tech Stack

-Currently, I'm enjoying working with Next.js to develop performant and scalable applications.
+I'm enjoying working with Next.js, Supabase, PlanetScale, Prisma, React Form Hook, and more to develop performant and scalable applications.
 In addition, I'm curious about exploring C# and .NET Maui in the future, as I believe they offer exciting possibilities for cross-platform development.

 Let's collaborate and create exceptional digital experiences together!